WaveOfMotion/Developing-time-synchronization-in-ABB-AC500-PLC-from-Network-Time-Protocol-and-PC-using-Python/README.md

 ```iecst
 await asyncio.sleep(0.1)
 ```
-, where basically this decreases consumed RAM by the Python, putting it asleep every 100 ms everytime wen new values from the PLC are being received.
+, where basically this decreases consumed RAM by the Python running, putting it asleep every 100 ms everytime when new values from the PLC are being received.

 The last function:
 ```